Mission and Purpose

 • Garden/outdoor space

-Staffing would consist of one permanent live-in person or couple.
+Staffing would consist of one permanent, semi-permanent, or rotating live-in person or couple.
 Duties and responsibilities would be outlined as above under Services.
 Benefits would include free housing and free membership in the homeowner’s association.

 A typical all-inclusive Experience Program of this caliber would generate upwards of $200 per day through a service like AirBnB.
 Additional experiences and training in the facility would be available to add on a la carte, generating additional income.